-During the year, the Group has received an offer from ADQ Aviation and Aerospace Services LLC ("ADQ Aviation"), a wholly owned subsidiary of Abu Dhabi Developmental Holding Company PJSC ("ADQ") to combine its shareholdings in Advanced Military Maintenance Repair and Overhaul Centre LLC ("AMMROC"), Etihad Airways Engineering LLC ("EYE") and Global Aerospace Logistics LLC ("GAL") (together referred to as the "Perimeter assets") with the Group.
+During the year 2022, the Group had received an offer from ADQ Aviation and Aerospace Services LLC ("ADQ Aviation"), a wholly owned subsidiary of Abu Dhabi Developmental Holding Company PJSC ("ADQ") to combine its shareholdings in Advanced Military Maintenance Repair and Overhaul Centre LLC ("AMMROC"), Etihad Airways Engineering LLC ("EYE") and Global Aerospace Logistics LLC ("GAL") (together referred to as the "Perimeter assets") with the Group.

 The offer is subject to receipt of all related governmental approvals, including regulatory approvals by the Securities and Commodities Authority (SCA), as well as shareholder approvals.
-Subsequent to the year, the Board of the Group will meet to review the offer proposed by ADQ Aviation before making any recommendation to the shareholders.
+During 2023, the Board of the Group met to review the offer proposed by ADQ Aviation before making any recommendation to the shareholders.